lazojs/hermes/README.md

 When a route handler is called it is passed three arguments:

 * pathname
-* parameters object (contains the values from window.location.search)
+* parameters object (contains named path parameters and the values from window.location.search [given precedence over path parameters])
 * state object

 ### hermes.start(options)